-You are cordially invited to attend the 2011 Annual Meeting of Stockholders of ACADIA Pharmaceuticals Inc., a Delaware corporation ("ACADIA" or the "Company").
-The meeting will be held on June 10, 2011 at 8:00 a.m. local time at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121 for the following purposes:
+You are cordially invited to attend the 2012 Annual Meeting of Stockholders of ACADIA Pharmaceuticals Inc., a Delaware corporation ("ACADIA" or the "Company").
+The meeting will be held on June 8, 2012 at 8:00 a.m. local time at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121 for the following purposes:

-- 1. To elect three Class I directors named herein to hold office until our 2014 Annual Meeting of Stockholders. - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011. - 3.
-To approve an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 75,000,000 to 150,000,000. - 4.
+- 1. To elect two Class II directors named herein to hold office until our 2015 Annual Meeting of Stockholders. - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012. - 3.
 To conduct any other business properly brought before the meeting.